Best Wine Farms in Stellenbosch & the Cape Winelands

 Between the three main towns, Stellenbosch, Franschhoek, and Paarl, there are over 100 extraordinary wineries you can visit.
 Many of these wine farms boast inexpensive tastings, generous pours, and next-level hospitality.

-In this guide, we are sharing the best wine farms in Stellenbosch and surrounding areas worth sipping at.
+In this guide, we are sharing the best wine farms in Stellenbosch and surrounding areas based on my personal experience.
 In addition, we’re sharing the best time to visit and different ways you can access and explore this region.

 If you’re looking for quick answers to our top recommendations, here you go.
 These are the best wine farms in Stellenbosch to meet every traveler’s desires: